flytbase/apidoc/source/includes/navigation/arm.md

 ###Description:
 This API arms the motors.
 If arm fails then check debug messages for arming errors.
-Likely reasons are unclaibrated sensors, misconfiguration.
+Likely reasons are uncalibrated sensors, misconfiguration.

 ###Parameters: